 In 2007, he helped found the Advanced Energy Research and Technology Center.
 He serves as Vice Chairman of its Advisory Board.
 The Center is a hub of energy related research undertaken at Stony Brook University, Brookhaven National Laboratory and other institutions.
 The Center will not only advance research but will take the lead in fostering commercialization of promising technologies.
 For more information, go to www.aertc.org.
 He has served as General Counsel to the New York Smart Grid Consortium from its inception, an association in which utilities and allied industry leaders address the future needs of energy distribution.
 He has served on the Advisory Board of The Institute for Energy Law, an international organization comprised of the world’s leading energy companies and attorneys.

-Michael is a founding member and currently serves as Chair of the Long Island Angel Network, formed to provide a forum for inventors, entrepreneurs and investors to examine investment opportunities in new technologies, products or business models.
+Michael is a founding member and former Chair of the Long Island Angel Network, formed to provide a forum for inventors, entrepreneurs and investors to examine investment opportunities in new technologies, products or business models.
 The Network has been successful in providing, through its members, equity to several start-up ventures.
 For information, go to http://www.liangels.net/about-us/board-of-directors.
 His efforts have been recognized by Innovate Long Island, where he has been named as a Master of Innovation.
 He is a member of Illuminado Partners, LLC, a business advisory group providing support to early stage and growth oriented companies.
 He is a founding shareholder of Gold Coast Bank and serves on its Advisory Board.